-The most commonly used implant by Dr. Stoeckel is a smooth round implant, which follows the trend of most plastic surgeons in the United States.
+The most commonly used implant at Wake Plastic Surgery is a smooth round implant, which follows the trend of most plastic surgeons in the United States.
 The smooth implant is quite forgiving and tends to move naturally with the overlying breast tissue for most patients.
 The newest generation of textured and shaped implants are gaining popularity with many plastic surgeons, but their risks and benefits are still being studied.
 The textured silicone gel implants are thought to lower the risk of capsular contracture (mostly when placed over the muscle) and have slightly higher cohesion properties.
 These implants are less likely to “move” on the chest wall, which could lower the risk of malposition over time.
 They seem to be slightly firmer than the smooth implants.
-Dr. Stoeckel believes that both implant types have their merits and he will help you make the best choice.
+Both implant types have their merits and our doctors will help you make the best choice.

 How do I choose the right size?

 Choosing the right size implant can be very challenging for patients.
 Most women tend to want to use implants that are slightly larger than what is probably ideal for their body frame and skin envelope.
 This can lead to a bit more of a “fake” result and can also increase the risks of future complications.
-Dr. Stoeckel will take several measurements to help identify the proper range of implants that would be appropriate for your body frame.
+Our doctors will take several measurements to help identify the proper range of implants that would be appropriate for your body frame.
 WPS also has the luxury of using 3D imaging with the Vectra imaging system.
 While not perfect, it can help many patients at least get an idea of what they may look like after surgery.
 In the end, we will clearly communicate the risks and benefits of different sized implants, but in the end, it is your decision.